jcohen02/ci-best-practice/index.md

 ## Online services

-Many CI systems are available as commercially hosted services.
+Many CI systems are operated as commercially hosted services.
 Typically these include both a `front-end` and a hosted `back-end`.
 The business model for these services generally works by offering their `front-end` for free with tiered access to their `back-end`.
 Fortunately competition is driving the free tier of most services towards increasingly generous offerings for open source projects.
-If your project is closed source generally at least some free resources are offered but consider carefully your current (and future) requirements.
+If your project is closed source, at least some amount of free resources are generally offered but consider carefully your current (and future) requirements.

-Broadly, one can distinguish between services included as part of code hosting (e.g. GitLab CI, GitHub Actions, BitBucket Pipelines) and stand alone services (e.g. Azure Pipelines, Travis, Circle CI). **Unless you have a compelling reason it is recommended to use the CI system integrated with your code hosting**.
+Broadly, one can distinguish between services included as part of code hosting (e.g. GitLab CI, GitHub Actions, BitBucket Pipelines) and stand alone services (e.g. Azure Pipelines, Travis CI, Circle CI). **Unless you have a compelling reason it is recommended to use the CI system integrated with your code hosting**.
 This is generally easier to setup and will provide the best overall user experience.

-If you find that the hosted `back-end` is insufficient it is also generally supported to add your own infrastructure as a supplement.
+If you find that the hosted `back-end` capcity that is provided is insufficient, support is often provided for adding your own infrastructure as a supplement.
 If you have available compute resources they can usually be registered as a `runner` that will pick up `jobs` from your project.

 ### Anvil

 There is one hosted service that is worth a special mention.
 [Anvil][] is an STFC-hosted Jenkins instance of particular note as its `back-end` is provided by SCARF, an HPC cluster.
-This gives Anvil some unique capabilities such as running multi-node `jobs`, access to common licensed softwares and other trappings of numerically intensive simulation environments.
+This gives Anvil some unique capabilities such as running multi-node `jobs`, access to common licensed software and other trappings of numerically intensive simulation environments.
 This also comes with some downsides however, in particular the lack of support for containers

 [Anvil]: https://anvil.softeng-support.ac.uk/

-One notable restriction that applies to Anvil however is that there are considerable restrictions on eligible projects based on STFC remit.
+One notable limitation that applies to Anvil, however, is that there are considerable restrictions on eligible projects based on STFC remit.

 ## Self Hosting